How to file your taxes online without hurting your wallet or your privacy

 Software features may differ

-Taxpayers comfortable with filing their own taxes should start with the IRS website, says Bruckner.
+Taxpayers comfortable with filing their own taxes should start with the IRS website, says Bruckner, the American University tax professor.
 The website should have everything a person needs to file their taxes, but she says there is one caveat: It can be a little confusing.
 “It’s hard to find answers to questions unless you know what you’re specifically looking for,” she said.

 That’s where tax prep software may provide an advantage.
-But not all services provide the same amount of help and the price can vary.
+But not all services provide the same, amount of help and the price can vary.
 TurboTax offers live professional tax support with some of its premium packages.
 TaxSlayer customers who purchase premium or self-employed packages can submit tax questions to their experts and expect an answer within 12 to 24 hours, the company said.
-And Jackson Hewitt offers free technology but not professional tax support during select hours.
+And Jackson Hewitt offers free tech support but not professional tax expertise during select hours.

 Another feature some providers offer is making it easier for people to input their cryptocurrency investments.
-TurboTax increased the amount of crypto investment sales transaction a taxpayer can import at once from 2,250 to 4,000.
+TurboTax increased the number of crypto investment sales transactions a taxpayer can import at once from 2,250 to 4,000.
 Similarly, it bumped simultaneous stock investment imports from 1,500 to 10,000.

 H&R Block is offering to help people input their crypto investments with its premium package, while TaxSlayer has debuted the ability for users to easily upload a document with their crypto and stock investments this year.